Turkey's state banks likely to follow central bank and slash rates on Monday -sources - Up News Info

 One lender sent an email to some staff on Friday, viewed by Reuters, notifying them of the plan to cut costs by some 200 basis points.
 Another senior banking source said state banks will on Monday reduce rates “significantly in order to match” the central bank’s 200-basis point cut in its repo rate.

+Cemil Ertem, a chief adviser to the Turkish presidency and a Vakif Bank board member, said on Twitter that state banks had cut loan rates down to the central bank’s policy rate.

 Ziraat Bank had no immediate comment.
-Halkbank declined to comment and Vakif Bank did not immediately respond to a request for comment.
+Halkbank declined to comment and a Vakif Bank spokesperson did not immediately respond to a request for comment on details of the plan.

-The government’s Turkey Wealth Fund also did not immediately comment.
-It fully owns Ziraat Bank, 75% of Halkbank and 36% of Vakif Bank, public data show.

 Policy easing by a central bank typically triggers lower rates for borrowers, stimulating economic activity.
 But the size of last week’s rate cut to 16% shocked markets and was twice as sharp as the most dovish estimate in a Reuters poll.